Alma universitas studiorum parmensis A.D. 962 - Università di Parma Alma universitas studiorum parmensis A.D. 962 - Università di Parma

 • Ilaria Zanotti (Contact person for PHARMACOLOGY/BIOCHEMISTRY/PATHOLOGY/MICROBIOLOGY)

-• Francesco Martelli (Contact person for FOOD SAFETY AND FOOD RISK MANAGEMENT)
+• Barbara Prandi (Contact person for FOOD SAFETY AND FOOD RISK MANAGEMENT)

 The CMI faculty members are assisted in the activity of supporting the preparation of applications for the ERASMUS+ and OVERWORLD calls by two Tutors, who can be contacted via e-mail